 Sampling is fundamental to achieve reliable results from multivariate model building39, while sample scaricity along with a lack of sample representativeness are major reasons leading to unreliable classification40.
 In this study, rather than sampling from the market, we obtained all GI rice samples from reliable sources, which minimized the risk of modeling with “contaminated” dataset.

 Fig. 4 demonstrated the key results obtained from model training.
-41As shown in Fig. 4a, based on the caculation of ReliefF algorithm, relative importance was assigned to all 30 elements, indicating how each feature (element) was contributing to the overall differentiation among six GI rice.
+Feature selection was traditionally implemented for simplifying models and minimize the risk of overfitting on training set (reference 8).
+Beyond that, in chemometric studies, feature selection is capable to model the correlation between the classification result and only few explanatory variables, namely biomarkers41.
+As shown in Fig. 4a, based on the caculation of ReliefF algorithm, relative importance was assigned to all 30 elements, indicating how each feature (element) was contributing to the overall differentiation among six GI rice.
 Notably, 27Al, 85Rb, 10B, 23Na, and 86Sr were the top five elements that contributed the most to the differentiation of all six GI rice.
-42With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% was achieved for RF and SVM, respectively (Fig. 4b).
+Special care was taken Notably, to ensure the integrity of validation prcess and avoid selection bias such as over-optimistic prediction, we applied the feature selection and model optimization were only applied to the training set42 (reference 10).
+With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% was achieved for RF and SVM, respectively (Fig. 4b).
 The performance of both RF and SVM boosted significantly with more features been added.
 Eventually, with only four features (27Al, 85Rb, 10B, and 23Na), the accuracy of 100% was obtained by both RF and SVM with optimal hyperparameters applied (Fig. 4b).

 While cross-validation was applied to assess the goodness-of-fit of modeling within the training set, it is not enough to validify the classification model19.
 The conduction of a sencondary layer of independent validation, with the testing set, is the one and only valid paradigm43 for model assessment.
 The result of independent validation using the testing set is shown in table 2, where predition accuracy and kappa coefficient were shown as signs of the interrater reliability44.
 According to the result, both classifiers could predicit the geographical originis of all six types of GI rice with 100% accuracy.
 This indicated that in our study, the information from the four features (27Al, 85Rb, 10B, and 23Na) could be efficiently used to predict the geological origins.
 A similar approach was applied by Maione et al.15, who has identified 114Cd, 85Rb, 12Mg and, 19K as the most relevant elements for the differientiation between rice samples obtained from two geological orgins in Brazil.
 To get a closer look at the above mentioned elements and understand why they were playing such critical role in the differentiation, we further plotted their relative median concentration in radar plots.
-As shown in Fig 5 , each GI rice demonstrated its unique elemental profiling.
+As shown in Fig. 5 , each GI rice demonstrated its unique elemental profiling.
 Interestingly for PJ-1 and PJ-2, who can be clearly separated from the PCA plots, showed significantly different elemental profiling.
 For example, PJ-1 had the highest level of 27Al among all six types of GI rice, whilst PJ-2 had the lowest level.
 Such observation agreed with previous findings that cultivar type also majorly impact on the elemental composition in rice45,46.